openwdl/wdl/versions/development/SPEC.md

 |`command { ... }`|`~{}` (preferred) or `${}`|
 |`command <<< >>>`|`~{}` only|

-These placeholders are the mechanism for using task inputs and variables to construct a command.
-They contain a single expression which will be evaluated using inputs or declarations available in the task.
+These placeholders contain a single expression which will be evaluated using inputs or declarations available in the task.
 The placeholders are then replaced in the command script with the result of the evaluation.

 For example a command might reference an input to the task, like this: